immux/immux/README.md

 ## Description

-The master repository for Immux code, currently including:
+The master repository for Immux intergrated computing infrastructure, including:
 - **ImmuxDB**, the immutable database, and
 - **ImmuxCompute**, the immutable computing service.